cosmo0920/fluent-bit-go-s3/README.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```

-And specify the following parameter in fluent-bit configuration:
+Then, specify the following parameter in fluent-bit configuration:

 ```ini
 Credential    /path/to/sharedcredentialfile